Breakfast in London, dinner in Barcelona

 -

-If you miss a local train or any domestic train in Switzerland, Belgium or the Netherlands, you simply hop on the next one.
-No reservation is necessary on these trains and your ticket is usually valid on any departure.
+If you miss an onward local train, or a domestic train in Switzerland, Belgium or the Netherlands, you simply hop on the next one.
+No reservation is necessary on these trains and tickets are normally valid on any departure.
 So in this case, allowing a few minutes for a connection is absolutely fine.
-If you make it, fine, if you miss it, you catch the next one.
+If you make it then great, if you don't, you catch the next one.

 Example: You're reserved on a high-speed Eurostar (formerly Thalys) train from Paris to Brussels and have 10 minutes to change onto a domestic InterCity train to Bruges.
 Is this enough?
-Yes, because if you miss the train to Bruges, there's another one 30 minutes later, no reservation is necessary and your ticket is good for any train.
+Yes, because if you miss the train to Bruges, there's another one 30 minutes later, no reservation needed and your Brussels-Bruges ticket is good for any train.

-Exactly the same advice would apply to catching a TGV-Lyria from Paris to Basel and changing there onto a Swiss domestic train to (say) Interlaken.
-Or catching an all-reserved high-speed train from Rome to Florence and changing onto a local train to Siena.
+Exactly the same advice would apply to catching a TGV-Lyria from Paris to Basel and changing onto a Swiss domestic train to Interlaken or Lucerne.
+Or catching an all-reserved high-speed train from Rome to Florence and changing onto a regional train to Siena or Pisa.

 If your onward train is all-reserved